 - Memo – enter any notes you may want to capture

-- Serial # – tap the serial number field to manually enter serial numbers.
+- Serial # – tap the serial number field to enter serial numbers manually.

 Now you have three options on how to handle the part you’ve just added.

 Tap the Save button to save the part to the work order.
 This will move the existing inventory out of the location you chose earlier and mark it as delivered to the customer.
-You will typically use this button if you are handing the customer the part and they are going to take care of installing it.
+You will typically use this button if you are handing the customer the part, and they will install it.

 The Advanced Stock Options button will reveal three new options.